fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 Functional attributes let you control a variety of functional elements on the chart.
 For example, you can opt to show/hide data labels or, data values.
 You can also set chart limits and extended properties.
 The functional attributes used in the above code are:

-* `showLabels` sets the  configuration whether the x-axis labels will be displayed or not.
-* `showValue` sets the configuration whether data values will be displayed along with the data plot on chart.
 * `caption` sets the caption of the chart.
 * `subcaption` sets the sub-caption of the chart.
 * `xAxisName` sets the name of the x-axis, whereas `yAxisName` sets the name of the y-axis.